awsdocs/amazon-connect-admin-guide/doc_source/what-is-amazon-connect.md

 |  Concurrent active calls per instance  |  100  |
 | Phone Number Porting | You can port your US phone numbers from your current carrier to Amazon Connect\.
 For information about how to port your phone number, see [Port Your Current Phone Number](gettingstarted.md#numberporting)\. |
 | Country whitelisting for Outbound Calls | You can place calls to the following countries when you create a new instance: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/connect/latest/adminguide/what-is-amazon-connect.html)  |

+### Amazon Connect API Throttling Limits<a name="connect-api-limits"></a>

+When you use the Amazon Connect API, the number of requests per second is limited to the following:
++ For the `GetMetricData` and `GetCurrentMetricData` operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
++  For all other operations, a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.

 ## Related Services<a name="related-services-amazon-connect"></a>